-General VC classes with unknown distribution.
-Extending the structure-based algorithms for general VC classes is wide open.
-Even characterizing the complexity of learning in the unknown distribution is open.
-One could attempt to convert the algorithm from Section 4 that for any class \mathcal{F} with VC dimension d, achieves abstention error and misclassification error bounded only as a function of d.
-Recall that Algorithm 1 computed the probabilities of shattering k points using the knowledge of the distribution and made a prediction \hat{y}t depending on the relative magnitudes of the probabilities corresponding to the two restricted classes.
-The main challenge in the unknown distribution case is that it is not immediately obvious how to compute these quantities.
+In Section 4, we saw an algorithm that for any class \mathcal{F} with VC dimension d, achieves abstention 689 error and misclassification error bounded only as a function of d.
+As mentioned earlier, an interesting 690 open question is to extend this to the unknown distribution case.
+In this section, we will briefly 691 discuss a natural algorithm extending the algorithm from the known distribution case.
+Recall that 692 693 Algorithm 1 computed the probabilities of shattering k points using the knowledge of the distribution and made a prediction \hat{y}t depending on the relative magnitudes of the probabilities corresponding 694 to the two restricted classes.
+The main challenge in the unknown distribution case is that it is not 695 immediately obvious how to compute these quantities.
+696